fortenforge/e/_posts/2020-10-10-california-propositions.md

 In any sane world, property taxes would be proportional to how valuable the real estate is, and if your home doubled in value from one year to the next, your taxes should double as well.
 Prop 13 threw that out of the window, and instead capped property tax rises to 2% a year and only allowed a reassessment of value upon sale of the property.

-This created hugely warped incentives surrounding home sales: let's say you've lived in San Francisco for decades and you now want to move out of the city into a smaller home because your kids have moved out.
+This created warped incentives surrounding home sales: let's say you've lived in San Francisco for decades and you now want to move out of the city into a smaller home because your kids have moved out.
 Even though you're living in some of the most valuable real estate in the country, your new, cheaper home may have *higher* property taxes than your current one, because you purchased it in the sixties.
+This essentially functions as an implicit tax on moving or selling your property.

 As discussed in the introduction, the only way to modify Prop 13 is via more propositions, and as a result, for the last 40 years California voters have been asked to vote on dozens of propositions all trying to fix the various problems Prop 13 caused.

-Progressives dream of repealing the law wholesale, but it's intensely popular (understandably so!).
+Progressives and YIMBYs dream of repealing the law wholesale, but it's intensely popular (understandably so!).
 Prop 15 is the best shot we have: it repeals Prop 13 for commercial properties (any building that's not a home or a farm).

 There are some minor concerns about incentivizing office construction relative to residential housing, but we shouldn't lose sight of the forest for the trees—anything that takes us closer to repealing Prop 13 is good, and Prop 15 does exactly that. [↩](#prop-list)